andykdy/N-Queens/README.md

 ## Why?
-I apply evolution theory to everything in life...
-Even when it doesn't make sense...
+I apply evolution theory to everything in life even when it doesn't make sense.
+Charles Darwin would've wanted it this way.

-### Enjoy!
+## Enjoy!

 #### Further Improvements
 - incorporation of async processing